srcfoundry/kinesis/README.md

 <br/>

 Depending on the stimuli received, a component has the flexibility to alter its own state at any lifecycle stages, but at the same time is also subject to change by the encompassing container.
-For e.g just when a component is processing an event stimuli which causes the state to "Restart", the root container would have received a system interrupt to shutdown all the components under it.
+For e.g just when a component is processing an event stimuli or message which alters its state, the root container would have received a system interrupt to shutdown all the components under it.
 So at any point in time, a component state is being determined by 2 or more separate goroutines which are concurrently being executed in different contexts.

 Add-on components such as an 'HTTP server' or 'Persistence' can be selectively included and activated by applying the appropriate Golang build tags during the build or 'go run' execution.
 <br/>